 Herbal Teas are a widespread favorite, Health Partners explains, “Herbal teas have anti-inflammatory properties and antispasmodic compounds that can reduce the muscle spasms in the uterus that cause cramping.”4

 Last, Avoid overly fatty, salty, processed foods.
 This isn’t easy for any of us, but the benefits are worth it.
-Need some extra help cutting the cravings?
-Check out Hercrave!
-Our new power product helps cut the munchies in order to put you back in control of your day.

 Often when we think ‘exercise’, we think pain, sweat, and tears.
 On your period, however, try focusing instead on simple consistent activity, not too tough, not too taxing.
 A light walk around the block or basic at-home exercises can work wonders by helping the body maintain healthy blood flow.
 Simple, consistent movement helps keep us from getting too stiff and tight.

 Pull out those yoga mats!
 Yoga has been shown to have widespread positive effects on lessening period paid.
-A study2 found that when participants regularly used Fish, Cat, and Cobra, three classic yoga poses, they experienced significantly less period pain.
+A study found that when participants regularly used Fish, Cat, and Cobra, three classic yoga poses, they experienced significantly less period pain.

 Other Physical Remedies

 In addition to exercise, countless studies show that applying heat to the abdominal area can work calming wonders.
-A widespread study6 concluded that adequate heat was about as effective as taking ibuprofen.
+A widespread study concluded that adequate heat was about as effective as taking ibuprofen.
 Many also find that adding a gentle massage enhances the effectiveness of the heat.